Education in Romania: Primary school

 The "preparatory school year" became compulsory in 2012, and is a requirement in order to enter the first grade.
 According to Article 23 of the Education law no 1/2011 (Legea Educației Naționale nr.1/2011) the preparatory class is part of the primary school and is compulsory.

 Primary school classes are taught by a single teacher (învățător) for the most subjects.
-Additional teachers are assigned only for a few specialized subjects (Foreign Languages, Introduction to Computers, etc.).
+Additional teachers are assigned only for a few specialized subjects (modern languages, sport, etc.).
 At the end of primary school, curriculum is diversified.
 For instance, a 4th grade student (10–11 years of age) may have on a weekly basis: